Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Method

 \subsubsection{Overview}

-Our learning strategy divides the input video into short subsequences, and then optimizes the joining of these subsequences, rather than attempting to optimize the full video at once.
-For a subsequence containing frames $i$ to $j$ inclusive, we denote a corresponding set of Gaussian marbles as $G_{ij}$, meaning that $G_{ij}$ \textit{only} contains trajectories that travel across the timespan between frames $i$ and $j$.
-As outlined in \Cref{fig:hierarchical-motion}, the learning algorithm consists of three iterative stages: motion estimation, merging, and global adjustment.
+Rather than attempting to optimize the full video at once, we divide the input video into short subsequences, and run an optimization that iteratively joins subsequences together.
+As shown in \Cref{fig:hierarchical-motion}, this optimization consists of three iterative stages: motion estimation, merging, and global adjustment, where the length of Gaussian trajectories doubles after each iteration.